sgruhier/capistrano-db-tasks/README.markdown

 =================

 Add database AND assets tasks to capistrano to a Rails project.
 It only works with capistrano 3.
-Older versions until 0.3 works with capistrano 2.
+Older versions up to 0.2.1 work with capistrano 2.

 Currently